QuickImageComment/QuickImageComment/docs/MaintenanceMode.md

 ## FormLogger

 QuickImageComment contains a logging functionality for testing purposes.
 With calling Logger.log a message will be displayed in FormLogger.
 This mask is opened when the first log from main thread is issued.
 Trying to open this mask from a background thread can result in deadlock, if the call Logger.log was inside a lock.
 So the mask will not be opened from background threads.
-In case there are no logs from main thread to open FormLogger, this menu entry allows to open the from manually.
+In case there are no logs from main thread to open FormLogger, this menu entry allows to open the form manually.